marlonbarrios/sati-ai_ollama/README.md

 - The Ollama chat interface only shows models that are already installed
 - Selecting a model in the dropdown does not download it
 - The terminal command in Step 2 is required at least once
-- After installation, Sati-AI behaves like any other local model
+- After installation, Sati-AI models behaves like any other local model

-If Sati-AI does not appear in the dropdown:
+If Sati-AI model does not appear in the dropdown:
 - Make sure Step 2 completed successfully
 - Restart the Ollama app
 - Check that Ollama is running